 It is not enough for Moore and Horner to merely stand in opposition to proposals they dislike.
 As the elected representatives of their constituents, they are duty-bound to fight effectively for their cause, just as a lawyer is bound to zealously represent their client's interests.
 Instead, their repeated missteps, coupled with their penchant for alienation, only serve to undermine their constituents' interests.

 In the legal arena, a client would seek a new advocate if their current counsel consistently failed to achieve positive outcomes.
 Similarly, the citizens of Northwest Georgia should consider whether Moore and Horner are truly the most effective advocates for their cause.
 In the political sphere, as in the courtroom, it is not enough to simply stand against an issue; the true measure of success lies in one's ability to effect meaningful change in line with the values and needs of those they represent.

-From State Representative Mitchell Horner: "that being said my big issue though is we have a six billion dollar surplus, so why are we taking 600 million dollars out in new bonds at a 12 interest rate?
-It's a ridiculously high interest rate for the state and um it costs us roughly 1.4 billion dollars a year for just interest payments so and you know for sure that we're going to do that that's for sure in the budget six 699 million dollars at a bond rate of um is like 71 billion dollars a year I mean 71 million dollars a year to pay off so every year so we're increasing the budget 71 million dollars a year just for interest payments and so it's it was that is my red line"
+From State Representative Mitchell Horner: "That being said, my big issue though is we have a six billion dollar surplus, so why are we taking 600 million dollars out in new bonds at a 12 interest rate?
+It's a ridiculously high-interest rate for the state, and um it costs us roughly 1.4 billion dollars a year for just interest payments so you know for sure that we're going to do that that's for sure in the budget six 699 million dollars at a bond rate of um is like 71 billion dollars a year I mean 71 million dollars a year to pay off so every year so we're increasing the budget 71 million dollars a year just for interest payments and so it's it was that is my red line"